awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/refunds.md

 ## Refund approvals<a name="refund-approval"></a>

-Most software refunds must be approved by you through the [Refund Request Form](http://aws.amazon.com/marketplace/management/support/refund-request), and will be processed and issued upon your direction by AWS\.
+Most software refunds must be approved by you through the refund request form, and will be processed and issued upon your direction by AWS\.
+To access the refund request form, you must be signed into your AWS account and then go to [Refund Request Form](http://aws.amazon.com/marketplace/management/support/refund-request)\.

 Special cases where your approval is not needed exist for the following product types:
 + Pro\-rated subscription cancellations
 + Usage\-based pricing
 + Free trials